Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

 Upon package creation, the automation will automatically import and run validation on the generated files using the Azure Toolkit / TTK CLI tool.

+### Azure Toolkit Validation

+The Azure Toolkit Validation is run automatically after package generation.
+However, if you make any manual edits to the template after the package is generated, you'll need to manually run the Azure Toolkit technical validation on your solution to check the end result.

+If you've already run the package creation tool in your current PowerShell instance, you should have the validation command imported and available, otherwise follow the steps below to install.

+#### Azure Toolkit Validation Setup

+- Clone the [arm-ttk repository](https://github.com/Azure/arm-ttk) to `C:\One`
+  - If `C:\One` does not exist, create the folder.
+  - You may also choose a different folder, but properly reference it in the Profile script.
+- Open your Powershell Profile script
+  - To find your Powershell Profile Script:
+    - Open Powershell.
+    - Type `$profile`, and hit enter.
+    - Your Powershell Profile script path will be output to the screen.
+    - Open the Profile script.
+- Add the following line of code to your Profile script.
+  - `Import-Module C:\One\arm-ttk\arm-ttk\arm-ttk.psd1`
+- Save and close your Profile script.
+- Refresh your profile.
+  - Run the following command in Powershell: `& $profile`
+  - Alternatively, you can close and re-open your PowerShell window.

+#### Azure Toolkit Validation Usage

+- Navigate to the directory of your solution.
+- Run: `Test-AzTemplate`

 ### Manual Validation

 Once the package is created and Azure Toolkit technical validation is passing, one should manually validate that the package is created as desired.